 Jones is a strong advocate of DB.
 For those who have not heard of the term, DB is where you consume as many calories (good or bad) to put on as much mass as possible.

-A 2017 study showed that a sizable portion of weight gained during DB comes from excess fat gain more than muscle [1].
+A 2017 study published by the International Journal of Exercise Medicine showed that a sizable portion of weight gained during DB comes from excess fat gain rather than muscle [1].

-The fat loss after DB makes muscle gain a challenge for bodybuilders, as evidenced in a 2019 study [2].
+The fat loss after DB makes muscle gain a challenge for bodybuilders, as evidenced in a 2019 study published by the National Library of Medicine [2].

 Yet Jones, known for his aggressive bulks, doesn’t seem to lose too much muscle during cutting; in fact, he puts on a significant amount.
 This boost in muscle growth could be a possible indication he’s among steroid users.